dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Most of the performance numbers that you will see here have come from experimentation on Android code

-Code profiler
+<mark style="background: #AD21D9;">Code profiler:</mark>
 - A tool for monitoring execution time of code.
-A profiler will produce a range of statistics that will show where a program spends the majority of its time.
+- A profiler will produce a range of statistics that will show where a program spends the majority of its time.

 Gives an indication as to where the code can be improved to produce extra performance